-The 2020 ICD-10-CM diagnosis code changes that go into effect October 1, 2019 are anything but simple.
-You must accurately incorporate all of the 324 code changes (273 new, 21 deleted, and 30 revised codes going live) in just a few weeks.
+The 2020 ICD-10-CM diagnosis code changes that went into effect October 1, 2019 are anything but simple.
+You must accurately incorporate all of the 324 code changes (273 new, 21 deleted, and 30 revised codes).

-If you don’t correctly incorporate each of the new, modified and deleted 2020 ICD-10-CM diagnosis codes by the deadline, get ready for a substantial uptick in your denied claims, delayed payments – and one huge headache.
+If you don’t correctly incorporate each of the new, modified and deleted 2020 ICD-10-CM diagnosis codes then get ready for a substantial uptick in your denied claims, delayed payments – and one huge headache.
 Not to mention future reductions in reimbursement due to poor MACRA quality and cost reporting scores.
 But you don’t have to go through this transition alone…

-Expert coder and educator, Kim Huey, MJ, CHC, CPC, CCS-P, PCS, CPCO, COC, can help.
-During her upcoming 60-minute online training session on Thursday, Sept.
-5th at 2pm ET, she will walk you through those 2020 ICD-10-CM diagnosis code changes that will have the biggest impact on your practice next year.
+Expert coder and educator, Kim Garner Huey, MJ, CHC, CPC, CCS-P, PCS, CPCO, COC, can help.
+During her 60-minute online training session, she will walk you through those 2020 ICD-10-CM diagnosis code changes that will have the biggest impact on your practice next year.